hassani0393/cheatsheets/packagemanagement.md

 ## RPM
 ___
-a more complex packaging to make up shortcommings of simple tarballs, RPM database located in /var/lib/rpm and uses "rpm --rebuilddb" command to repair a corrupted RPM database. does not handle deps.
+a more complex packaging to make up shortcommings of simple tarballs, RPM database located in:

+    /var/lib/rpm

+* RPM does not handle deps.

 To repair a corrupted RPM DB:

     rpm --builddb

-To find out more information about a certain rpm package:
+To find out more information about a certain RPM package:

     rpm -qpi //qurry, particular package, information